Fissile material

-In nuclear engineering, fissile material is material capable of sustaining a nuclear fission chain reaction.
-By definition, fissile material can sustain a chain reaction with neutrons of thermal energy.
-The predominant neutron energy may be typified by either slow neutrons (i.e., a thermal system) or fast neutrons.
+In nuclear engineering, fissile material is material that can undergo nuclear fission when struck by a neutron of low energy.
+A self-sustaining thermal chain reaction can only be achieved with fissile material.
+The predominant neutron energy in a system may be typified by either slow neutrons (i.e., a thermal system) or fast neutrons.
 Fissile material can be used to fuel thermal-neutron reactors, fast-neutron reactors and nuclear explosives.